 The organization Prevent Blindness suggests that people in the intermediate stage of AMD have many drusen, and while some may not have symptoms, others may begin to see holes or black spots in the center of the visual field.
 In addition, people in intermediate stages may struggle to move from a bright location to a dim location, such as walking into a darkened movie theater on a sunny day, due to changes within their eyes.
 These changes may be subtle.

-These signs indicate that the disease is progressing, and your doctor may begin to add therapies to help you gain control and ensure that you don't lose much more sight.
+These signs indicate that the disease is progressing, and your doctor may begin to add therapies to help you gain control and ensure that you do not lose much more sight.
 Vitamin therapy may be one of the solutions your doctor offers.

 According to the American Academy of Ophthalmology, there are specific vitamin formulations that have been proven to slow the course of AMD, but they work best in people with intermediate or advanced cases of the disorder.
 Your doctor may provide you with a specific brand and product name to buy, or your doctor may have those vitamins in the office for you to take.